ButterFrameworkTeam/ButterFramework/README.md

 http://www.github.com/Buttershy | http://www.buttershy.unicorn-hosting.fr

 Translation help and correction by Serravir.
-(the project is created originally in french) http://www.github.com/Serravir
+(project is originally created in French) http://www.github.com/Serravir

 Why not contribute to ButterFramework?
 Just leave a feedback on ButterFramework's github!